-Including the launch of Welgegund Heritage Wines Chenin Blanc 2017 and Providence 2015, a Rhône-style blend
+Welgegund Heritage Wines launches two new wines, our Single Vineyard Chenin Blanc 2017 and our Providence 2015, a Rhône-style blend.

-Nestled at the foot of the magnificent Hawequa mountains at the end of an oak-lined cul-de-sac in Wellington, lies Welgegund Heritage Wines.
-Welgegund means ‘well-bestowed’ and you don’t have to venture far to experience the fruits of its blessings.
-A place of natural beauty, with heritage buildings dating back to the early 1800’s and a unique fingerprint of terroir and climate, this family-owned boutique wine farm has seen major restoration over the past 4 years under new ownership.
+Nestled beneath the magnificent Hawequa mountains at the end of an oak-lined cul-de-sac on the outskirts of Wellington, lies Welgegund Heritage Wines.
+Welgegund, a Dutch word meaning well-bestowed, perfectly describes this beautiful estate.
+A place of natural beauty, with heritage buildings dating back to the early 1800’s and a unique fingerprint of terroir and climate, this family-owned boutique wine farm has seen major restoration over the past 4 years under its new owners.

-Two award-winning wines produced from ancient dryland bush vines are currently making their debut, the barrel-fermented beautifully round Welgegund Heritage Wines Chenin Blanc 2017 from 44-year old vines and the Welgegund Heritage Wines Providence 2015, a fruit-driven Rhône-style blend of 60% shiraz, 30% cinsaut (1974 vineyard) and 10% carignan showing tremendous body, concentration and structure.
-Both these wines were honoured at the 2018 National Wine Challenge incorporating Top 100 SA Wines, the Chenin receiving Double Platinum as well as Top 100 SA Wines 2018 status and the Providence awarded Double Gold.
+Two award-winning wines produced from old dry land bush vines have just been launched.
+The barrel-fermented, beautifully round Welgegund Heritage Wines’ Chenin Blanc 2017 is from 44-year old vines planted in 1974 and the Welgegund Heritage Wines’ Providence 2015, is a fruit-driven, Rhône-style blend of 60% Shiraz, 30% Cinsaut (1974 vineyard) and 10% Carignan, which shows great body, concentration and structure.
+Both these wines were honoured at the 2018 National Wine Challenge & Top 100 SA Wines awards, the Chenin receiving Double Platinum and Top 100 SA Wines 2018 status and the Providence awarded Double Gold.

-Welgegund have also produced their first olive oil, a lively and fruity extra virgin olive oil cold pressed from a blend of selected olive cultivars grown on the historic Cape farm.
+The team has also turned their attention to our 1 hectare olive grove and Welgegund’s first olive oil has been pressed.
+A lively and fruity extra virgin olive oil cold pressed from a blend of selected olive cultivars, all the fruit was grown on this historic Cape farm.

-Welgegund’s old blocks of chenin blanc, cinsaut and carignan form part of the new and exciting Old Vine Project, an industry initiative dedicated to recognising the special character of the Cape’s wine heritage and to preserving these beautiful old vines.
-Vineyards more than 35 years old are being honoured with Certified Heritage Vineyards plaques, and wines made from these heritage vineyards will proudly bear the Old Vine Project Heritage Certification Seal – A World First!
+Welgegund’s old blocks of Chenin blanc, Cinsaut and Carignan form part of the new and exciting Old Vine Project, an industry initiative dedicated to recognising the special character of the Cape’s wine heritage and to preserving these beautiful old vines.
+Vineyards more than 35 years old are being honoured with Certified Heritage Vineyards plaques and wines made from these heritage vineyards will proudly bear the Old Vine Project Heritage Certification Seal.
+This is a world first!